nganlyle/wrangle_covid/LTChomes_analysis_ON/LTChomes_analysis_README.md

             - Total in the last 2 years (since January 1, 2018)
         2. Total number of complaints inspections
             - Total available
-            - Total in the last 5 years (since January 1, 2015)
+            - Total in the last 5 years (since Dec 31, 2014)
-            - Total in the last 2 years (since January 1, 2018)
+            - Total in the last 2 years (since Dec 31, 2017)
         3. Total number of critical incident inspections
             - Total available
-            - Total in the last 5 years (since January 1, 2015)
+            - Total in the last 5 years (since Dec 31, 2014)
-            - Total in the last 2 years (since January 1, 2018)
+            - Total in the last 2 years (since Dec 31, 2017)
         4. Total number of inspections accompanied by an order(s) of the inspector
             - Total available
-            - Total in the last 5 years (since January 1, 2015)
+            - Total in the last 5 years (since Dec 31, 2014)
-            - Total in the last 2 years (since January 1, 2018)
+            - Total in the last 2 years (since Dec 31, 2017)
         5. Date of the first inspection report

 On initial webscraping 651 homes were identified.
 Subsequently, 26 homes were removed (leaving 625) as follows: